 The television sitcom Cheers ran on NBC from September 30, 1982 until May 20, 1993 — that’s 11 seasons, and a total of 275 half-hour episodes.
 Here, see the Cheers theme song from the opening credits, plus the song lyrics, along with a little look back to 1993, at the end of the show’s run.

 What do you get when you mix equal parts Mel Brooks and James Bond?
-Get Smart – one of the most hilarious spoofs on spies and private eyes ever to be presented on television or in any other medium.
+Get Smart – one of the most hilarious spoofs on spies and private eyes ever.
 (Also see the memorable opening credits!)

 A very expectant Barbara Eden, title star of NBC-TV’s fall I Dream of Jeannie series, beamed and smilingly said, “I thought I had picked up a bug somewhere.”